-CROSSING THE TRENCHES A tank could cross a narrow trench easily, but it could topple into a wide one.
-To solve this problem, the British equipped their tanks with circular metal bundles that could be dropped into a trench to form a bridge.
-Here, a line of Mark V tanks are moving in to attack German trenches during autumn 1918.

 The US enters the war

-${

-m W}$ HEN WAR broke out in Europe in August 1914, the USA remained neutral.
+m WHEN WAR broke out in Europe in August 1914, the USA remained neutral.
 The country was deeply divided about the war, as many of its citizens had recently arrived from Europe and were strongly in favour of one side or the other.
 When German U-boats started to sink American ships, however, public opinion began to turn against Germany.
 In February 1917, Germany decided to attack all foreign shipping to try to reduce supplies to Britain.
-It also tried to divert US attention from Europe by encouraging its neighbour, Mexico, to invade.
+It also tried to divert US attention from The artist James Montgomery Europe by encouraging its neighbour, Mexico, to invade.
 This action outraged the US government, and as more US ships were sunk, President Wilson declared war on Germany.
 This was now a world war.

 UNCLE SAM

-The artist James Montgomery
+Flagg used himself as a

 a cartoon figure intended to

 represent every American.

 The portrait was based on

 Kitchener's similar pose for

-British recruiting posters (see

-Flagg used himself as a

 model for Uncle Sam,

-British medal suggesting the attack on SS Lusitania was planned SS LUSITANIA On 7 May 1915 the passenger ship SS Lusitania was sunk off the coast of Ireland by German torpedoes because the ship was suspected of carrying munitions.
+SS LUSITANIA On 7 May 1915 the passenger ship SS Lusitania was sunk off the coast of Ireland by German torpedoes because the ship was suspected of carrying munitions.
 The ship was bound from New York, USA, to Liverpool, England.
 Three-quarters of the passengers drowned, including 128 US citizens.
 Their death did much to turn the US public against Germany and towards the Allies.